latam-polmeth/Meeting2019/README.md

 ### Miscelanious information

 - For safety reasons, **we strongly discourage you from hailing taxis on the street**.
-It is much safer to use Uber (which works well in the city; it is customary to take the front passenger seat first) or to arrange for a car service to pick you up.
+It is much safer to use the EasyTaxi app, available on all major mobile platforms, or to arrange for a car service to pick you up.
 A good car service is http://www.bogotacarservice.com/.
 At the airport, and right after you go through customs with your bag, you will see a taxi stand on your right (along with money exchange booths).
 If you do not make arrangements with a car service to pick you up at the airport, it is best to approach this taxi booth and arrange for a taxi to take you to your destination then.

-- Most places (including taxis) will not accept credit cards.
+- Although restaurants and major stores typically accept credit cards, many places (including taxis) will not accept credit cards.
 Make sure you bring some Colombian pesos with you.

 - Tips are typically 10% of your bill, and are usually included in the service (or else your server will ask you if you'd like to include the service as they process your payment).